Victoria’s New Rental Reforms: What You Need to Know

 Ban on rental bidding:

-Properties must be advertised with a fixed price and rental providers or agents can no longer invite or accept offers above the advertised amount.
+Properties must be advertised with a fixed price and rental providers or agents can not invite or accept offers above the advertised amount.

 RentTech fees banned: